MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Selected Wendy voice highlights:

-• “Inner strength and sovereignty is living on the Rock, not on shifting sand.”
+• "Inner strength and sovereignty is living on the Rock, not on shifting sand."

-• “When we stop running from emotion, we learn we can direct energy rather than be rolled by it.”
+• "When we stop running from emotion, we learn we can direct energy rather than be rolled by it."

-• “Mystics matter because we can hold light and shadow—present to suffering without drowning in it.”
+• "Mystics matter because we can hold light and shadow—present to suffering without drowning in it."

-• “Where we trip is our treasure; every fall hides wisdom waiting to be reclaimed.”
+• "Where we trip is our treasure; every fall hides wisdom waiting to be reclaimed."

-• “Judgment dissolves when we meet it with amusement; the field changes instantly.”
+• "Judgment dissolves when we meet it with amusement; the field changes instantly."

 === FILE: 2022-07-29_inner-strength-sovereignty_dual-summary.md ===
 **Title:** Inner Strength and Sovereignty (Mystic rEvolution Ep 1)